phnmnl/container-metabolab/README.md

 It must contain your metabolab script defining how the data should be processed.
 This must be called container_script.ml.

-Finally remove any old container and run the container:
+Finally remove the old container (if there is one) and run the container:

 ```bash
 docker rm imeta_container1